james-prodopen/emcmd/commands/jira-comment-blockers.md

 2. Otherwise, use `acli jira workitem search --json --jql "sprint IN openSprints() and status != Done ORDER BY updated ASC" --fields "summary" --limit 50` to find work items in the current sprint that aren't done
 3. For each work item found, use `acli jira workitem comment list --key {KEY}` to fetch all comments on the work item
 4. Analyze each work item's comments for mentions of blockers
+6. Use `acli jira auth status` to get the "Site" value, which will be used to generate URLs later (to fill in {jira_site})
-6. Report all blocked work items with concise blocker summaries
+7. Report all blocked work items with concise blocker summaries

 ## Blocker Detection